preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/workplace/navigation-bar/index.rst.txt

 .. image:: mega-menu-targeting-new.png

 You do that the same way as for many other options in Omnia.
-See for example the heading "Targeting" on this page: :doc:`General block settings </blocks/general-block-settings/index>`
+See this page for more information: :doc:`Using targeting </general-assets/targeting-in-omnia/index>`

 Adding an Action Menu object
 ******************************